couchbaselabs/agent-catalog/docs/README.md

 - **Agent Analysts**: those responsible for analyzing agent performance.

 In this guide, we detail the workflow each type of user follows when using Agent Catalog.
 We assume that you have already installed the Agent Catalog package.
 If you have not, please refer to the main (top-level) README file.

 ## Using Agent Catalog for Metrics-Driven Development

 The Agent Catalog package is not just a tool/prompt catalog, it's a foundation for building agents using metrics-driven development.
 Agent builders will follow this workflow:

-1. **Sample Downloading**: Download the sample agent from the `rosetta-example` repository.
+1. **Sample Downloading**: Download the starter agent from the `recipes/starter_agent` directory.
 2. **Agent Building**: The sample agent is meant to be a reference for building your own agents.
 You will need to modify the agent to fit your use case.
-    - Agent Catalog integrates with agent applications in two main areas: i) by providing tools and prompts to the agent _framework_ via `agent_catalog.Provider` instances, and ii) by providing auditing capabilities to the agent application via `agent_catalog.Auditor` instances.
+    - Agent Catalog integrates with agent applications in two main areas: i) by providing tools and prompts to the agent _framework_ via `agentc.Provider` instances, and ii) by providing auditing capabilities to the agent application via `agentc.Auditor` instances.
 The sample agent demonstrates how to use both of these classes.
-    - Agent Catalog catalog providers will always return plain ol' Python functions.
+    - Agent Catalog providers will always return plain ol' Python functions.
 SQL++ tools, semantic search tools, and HTTP request tools undergo some code _generation_ (in the traditional sense, not using LLMs) to yield Python functions that will easily slot into any agent framework.
-    - Python tools indexed by Agent Catalog will be returned as-is. _Users must ensure that these tools already exist in the agent application's Git repository, or that the Python source code tied to the tool can be easily imported using Python's `import ___` statement._
+    - Python tools indexed by `agentc` will be returned as-is. _Users must ensure that these tools already exist in the agent application's Git repository, or that the Python source code tied to the tool can be easily imported using Python's `import` statement._
 3. **Prompt Building**: Follow the steps outlined in the "Publishing to the Catalog" section above to create prompts.
     - In a multi-team setting, you can also use `agentc find --kind prompt` to see if other team members have already created prompts that address your use case.
     - To accelerate prompt building, you can specify your tool requirements in the prompt.
 This will allow Agent Catalog to automatically fetch the tools you need when the prompt is executed.
 4. **Agent Execution**: Run your agent!
-Depending on how your `agent_catalog.Auditor` instances are configured, you should see logs in the `./agent-activity` directory and/or in the `agent_catalog_logs` scope of your Couchbase instance.
+Depending on how your `agentc.Auditor` instances are configured, you should see logs in the `./agent-activity` directory and/or in the `agent_activity` scope of your Couchbase instance.

 ## Publishing to the Catalog